Converting to a Wedge? Here's What You Need to Know

 - Brilliant tone with excellent upper register

 - Unusually full lower register for a relatively shallow cup compared to a traditional design

 - Deeper cup for very fat low register

 - Excellent range for a relatively deep cup

 - Similar to Laskey E, Farkas MDC, Denis Wick Paxman cup

 - Extra deep cup for a huge lower register

-- Available in silver or gold plated brass, and black Delrin.
+- Available in silver plated brass, black delrin, and our new hybrid mouthpieces.

 About French Horn Screw Rims